sarahcec/ipsie/FAL2-requirements.md

 - The RP SHALL protect itself against injection of manufactured or captured assertion references by the use of cross-site scripting protection, rejecting assertion references outside of the correct stage of a federation transaction, or other accepted techniques discussed in Sec.
 3.10.1.
 - When assertion references are presented to the IdP, the IdP SHALL verify that the RP presenting the assertion reference is the same RP that made the assertion request resulting in the assertion reference.
 Examples for this are discussed in Sec 10.12 such as the authorization code flow of [OIDC] with additional security profiles such as [FAPI].

+- **OIDC SL1** OIDC SL1 uses the back channel for presentation of the assertion.

 _Note that in a federation proxy described in Sec.
 3.2.3, the upstream IdP audience restricts the assertion reference and assertion to the proxy, and the proxy restricts any newly-created assertion references or assertions to the downstream RP._

 **Section  4.11.2 Front-Channel Presentation**